-Describe applicant's plans to increase community sponsorship of refugees.
-Community sponsorship pairs refugees with groups of individuals (such as local clubs, businesses, university communities, faith groups, sports teams, book clubs, etc.) who commit to providing clearly defined financial and/or in-kind contributions and volunteer services to support their welcome and integration.
-One form of community sponsorship is co-sponsorship.
-Cosponsors are community groups which have accepted - in a (non-legally binding) written agreement with a resettlement agency - the responsibility to provide, or ensure the provision of, reception and placement services to certain refugees sponsored by the agency.
-PRM also recognizes that resettlement agencies may also coordinate other forms of community sponsorship, allowing groups of individuals to provide clearly defined financial and/or in-kind contributions and volunteer services to the newly arriving refugees with whom they are paired.
-PRM is interested in the added value to the R&P program that may be generated through community sponsorship such as improved refugee integration, increased housing and employment opportunities, and strengthened community and private support.
+Describe applicant's plans to increase community sponsorship of refugees, particularly through co-sponsorship programs.

+- Community sponsorship is an umbrella term to describe different models of resettlement whereby certain refugees are paired with community groups that commit to providing clearly defined in-kind and/or financial contributions as well as volunteer services to support the welcome and integration of refugees in a local community.
+These can be formed from a range of community groups such as local clubs, university communities, faith-based institutions or community groups, sports teams, book clubs, etc. - Co-sponsorship is a specific form of community sponsorship where community groups accept, in a non-legally binding written agreement with a local affiliate or community partner, the responsibility to provide, or ensure the provision of, the majority or all of R&P services in partnership with that local affiliate or community partner.
+To streamline terminology on community sponsorship, PRM will be focused on increasing co-sponsorship programs going forward and will consider the activities of "support teams" to be considered as general volunteerism rather than as another form of community sponsorship. - PRM is interested in the added value to the R&P program that may be generated through community sponsorship such as improved refugee integration, increased housing and employment opportunities, and strengthened community and private support.
 PRM also sees value in sponsorship for communities themselves, for maximizing refugee contributions, and for increasing public support for refugees and awareness of global affairs.
 PRM expects that applicants will establish clear objectives, strategies, and expected outcomes/results for community sponsorship models.